Hardware & Portability: Build Quality on the Go

 So here is what we know so far:

-❓ Akai MPC Sample FAQ
+Akai MPC Sample FAQ

 What is the MPC Sample?

 The Akai MPC Sample is a portable, standalone hardware sampler priced at $399.
-Designed as a straightforward, low-cost entry point into the MPC ecosystem and workflow, it features the classic MPC 16-pad grid, full-color display, rechargeable lithium-ion battery, internal microphone, and a microSD slot.
+Designed as a straightforward, low-cost entry point into the MPC ecosystem and workflow, it features the classic MPC 16-pad grid, a full-color display, a rechargeable lithium-ion battery, an internal microphone, and a microSD slot.
 Unlike the flagship MPC offerings, it focuses only on audio sampling, sequencing, and built-in effects, omitting complex plugin engines t o provide a streamlined, DAW-less beatmaking experience.

 What are the Features?

 The MPC Sample comes ready with a rechargeable lithium-ion battery, a microSD card slot, an internal microphone, a built-in speaker, and a USB-C connection.
-Full color 2.4” display, 16 responsive MPC Pads, Four internal FX processors with dedicated knob control, 60 different FX types, I/O for studio and Live Use, 1/4” TRS Line out, 1/8” headphone out, MIDI in/out (via 1/8” to MIDI DIN adapter), sync out.
+Full-color 2.4” display, 16 responsive MPC Pads, four internal FX processors with dedicated knob control, 60 different FX types, I/O for studio and Live Use, 1/4” TRS Line out, 1/8” headphone out, MIDI in/out (via 1/8” to MIDI DIN adapter), sync out.

 Does the MPC Sample require a computer or DAW?